KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 OTP 23 has just been released (May 13:th 2020).
 It has been a long process with three release candidates in February, March and April before the final release.
-We are very thankful for the feedback we have got from the release candidates, which has revealed some bugs and flaws that our internal testing did not find.
+We are very thankful for the feedback we have got regarding the release candidates, which has revealed some bugs and flaws that our internal testing did not find.

 This blog post will describe some highlights of what is new in OTP 23.